 The New York Times’ Weart reported Dwight’s keynote focused on “official secrecy” by the federal government.
 “The right of Americans to know what their officials were doing,” Dwight said, “was being repeatedly invaded at all levels of government.”

 The ceremony was recorded and thanks to University Archives, we can bring it to you here:

 On to Knight Hall

 By the turn of the century, it was becoming painfully clear that the original journalism building was too small and outmoded to serve a growing student population and a changing journalism industry.
-On April 21, 2010, the Philip Merrill College of Journalism in John S. & James L. Knight Hall was dedicated to take journalism at Maryland into the future.
-The original journalism building on McKeldin Mall was renovated and is currently being used by the College of Behavioral and Social Sciences.
+On April 21, 2010, John S. & James L. Knight Hall was dedicated as the new home for the Philip Merrill College of Journalism.
+The original journalism building on McKeldin Mall, now called Chincoteague Hall, was renovated and is being used by the College of Behavioral and Social Sciences.
 The original “JOURNALISM” lettering from the old building was moved to Knight Hall to help serve as a bridge from the old to the new.

 Watch: Announcement of the building of the new Knight Hall in 2006 with Dean Tom Kunkel, UMD President Dan Mote and Philip and Eleanor (Ellie) Merrill: